Leica MP

 The Leica MP is a 35 mm film camera manufactured by Leica Camera AG that was introduced in 2003.
 It is an all-mechanical rangefinder focusing camera that follows in a long line of cameras since the Leica M3 was introduced in 1954.
 The camera uses the Leica M-mount, which accepts all Leica bayonet-mount lenses (21 mm through 135 mm) made since 1954.
 The 'MP' designation stands for "mechanical perfection."

 Design

 Unlike the preceding Leica M7, the camera has adopted many retro design features from the earlier M3.
 These include a M3 type metal film advance lever, knob film rewind design and M3 type frameline adjust lever.
 The basic classic design remains unchanged and the design for loading film from the bottom has been retained.
-The camera comes in various camera finishes including black chrome, black paint and silver chrome and can be further customised with Leica AG's à la carte program.
+The camera comes in black paint or silver chrome finishes and could be further customised with Leica AG's à la carte program until July 7, 2019 when Leica officially discontinued the program.

+Leica MP special editions

+The Leica MP, the same as the M6, also includes limited special editions.